-Advanced Computing offers a university wide resource that provides the University of Miami academic community comprehensive advanced computing (AC) resources ranging from hardware infrastructure to expertise in designing and implementing AC solutions.
+Advanced Computing (AC) is a university wide resource that provides academic and research communities comprehensive high performance computing resources ranging from hardware infrastructure to expertise in design and implementation of advanced computing solutions.

-With Advanced Computing, researchers are able to simulate real-world experiments with mathematical models of complex, naturally occurring phenomena within the virtual laboratory of computer memory.
-The Center for Computational Science (CCS) supercomputers are used for a wide range of computationally intensive tasks tackling interdisciplinary fields of study, such as:
+AC resources enable researchers to simulate real-world experiments with mathematical models of complex, naturally occurring phenomena within the virtual laboratory of computer memory.
+CCS supercomputers are used for a wide range of computationally intensive tasks tackling interdisciplinary fields of study, such as:

 - Quantum Mechanics